 - West Virginia

-State emergency management agencies have varying organizational structures, which often dictate how their emergency management programs are organized and administered:
+State emergency management agencies are often headed up by experienced professionals that hold either FEMA or IAEM (International Association of Emergency Managers) certification.
+These agencies operate under a variety of organizational structures, which often dictate how their emergency management programs are organized and administered:

 - There are 14 states in which emergency management agencies are a part of the Department of Public Safety